-Design of Guideways, Power Screws and Spindles: Functions and Types of Guideways, Design of Guideways, Design of Aerostatic Slideways, Design of Anti-Friction Guideways, Combination Guideways, Design of Power Screws.
+Design of Guideways, Power Screws and Spindles: Functions and Types of Guideways, Design of Guideways, Design of Anti-Friction Guideways, Combination Guideways, Design of Power Screws.

 Design of Spindles and Spindle Supports: Functions of Spindles and Requirements, Effect of Machine Tool Compliance on Machining Accuracy, Design of Spindles, Antifriction Bearings.